 These observations are also presented at the Buffer Sizing Workshop.

 In conclusion, ConQuest is a powerful fine-grained analysis tool that reports the size of individual flows in packet queues, that can be used both to optimize Active Queue Management in real-time, and in an off-path fashion, to diagnose queuing dynamics in today’s production networks.

 Read our paper ‘Fine-Grained Queue Measurement in the Data Plane‘ to learn more.

-Xiaoqi Chen is a third year PhD student at Princeton University.
-His research interests includes designing and implementing approximate algorithms to run in programmable network switches, for performing network measurement and optimization.
+Xiaoqi Chen is a PhD student at Princeton University.
+His research interests include designing and implementing approximate algorithms to run in programmable network switches, for performing network measurement and optimization.

 The views expressed by the authors of this blog are their own and do not necessarily reflect the views of APNIC.
 Please note a Code of Conduct applies to this blog.